fusioncharts/dev_centre_docs/using-with-server-side-languages/django/different-ways-of-loading-data.md

 In this section, you will be shown how the Django wrapper uses each of these methods to generate charts.

-<p class="text-info">Before you proceed, make sure you have <a href="/using-with-server-side-languages/django/introduction-to-the-django-wrapper.html" target="_blank">installed and set up the plugin </a> correctly.</p>
+> Before you proceed, make sure you have <a href="/using-with-server-side-languages/django/introduction-to-the-django-wrapper.html" target="_blank">installed and set up the plugin </a> correctly.</p>

 ## Loading Data from a Static JSON String